-In collaboration with community organizations, Catalyst California released the Los index is grounded in lived community experiences and was developed through surveys and facilitated discussions, emphasizing that any equity tool should remain rooted in community voices.
+In collaboration with community organizations, Catalyst California released the Los Angeles City Equity Index, which aims to guide equitable investment by illustrating disparities in access and opportunity across different neighborhoods in Los Angeles - highlighting communities with higher levels of need.
+According to Catalyst California, the index is grounded in lived community experiences and was developed through surveys and facilitated discussions, emphasizing that any equity tool should remain rooted in community voices.
 The Los Angeles City Equity Index serves as a powerful tool for aligning budget allocations with community needs in the following ways: